 So far we’ve only looked at the ‘traditional’ methods of collecting leads at events.
 It’s natural that these are unlikely to comply with GDPR – because they were never designed to, so there’s a lot of work to be done to try and adapt these methods to the new regulations.

-Instead, an event lead capture solution may be the best option for achieving compliance with GDPR.
-For example, using Akkroo’s Event Lead Capture solution will enable you to:
+Instead, an event lead management solution may be the best option for achieving compliance with GDPR.
+For example, using Integrate’s Event Lead Management solution.

 - Collect specific, opt-in consent for you to contact this person after the event.

 - Tailor your lead capture forms so you ask the right questions to the right people, and you avoid collecting unnecessary data.

 - Send an immediate follow-up email specifying how and where you collected their details, and reminding them what you will use their contact data for.

 - Only store people’s data digitally, rather than taking business cards or paper records – so if someone requests the removal of their data you can delete the record and be sure you don’t have their details elsewhere, easily complying with the right to be forgotten.